ethans241/Ethan-Milestone-1-Argoll-Logistics/TESTING.md

 __Expected__

 I expect the nav bar to link all the pages together and give easy navigation of the website.
-On each respected page the navbar will show what page you are on as shown below.
+On each respective page the navbar will show what page you are on as shown below.

 Home page - Home option is highlighted to show current page.
 ![Navbar with home page being shown as the active page](docs/readme-images/navbar.png)